 How to Customize the order of Dashboards on Entuity Network Analytics (ENA)

-This article is going to show you how dashboards are ordered and how you can customize the order in ENA while navigating around the network to have better control of your network management.
+This article is going to show you how dashboards are ordered and how you can customize the order in ENA, giving you better control of your network management.

 - Customize the Order